 Unit Description Food Manufacture: The purpose of this unit is to give pupils an overview of the science and Fundamentals of Food associated legislation underpinning the food and drink manufacturing Science industry.
 Pupils will develop a knowledge and understanding of the chemical composition and nutritional properties of various foods.
 Pupils will investigate the legislation that is associated with the food and drink manufacturing industry, including the relevant microbiology and food safety aspects.
 Food Manufacturing: The purpose of this unit is to give pupils an overview of the structure of Food Production the food and drink manufacturing industry, from field or sea to table.
 The content will introduce pupils to food production that is undertaken in a range of sectors.
 Food Manufacturing: This unit is to give pupils an overview of the influence of the economic Commercial and Social climate and social attitudes of the food and drink manufacturing Drivers industry.
 Pupils will develop knowledge and understanding of how consumers and retailers affect the economic and social trends in the food and drink manufacturing industry.

-Food Manufacturing This unit is to enable pupils to research and make an informed Sustainability evaluation of the sustainability of the agricultural procedures, primary processing and manufacturing processes involved in the food and drink industry.
-Pupils will research procedures for a specific food or drink product in order to evaluate whether the production processing and Flancauton, Faad distribution is sustainable.
-Elementary Food The Elementary course, offered by REHIS, is designed for all food Hygiene workers in the food industry.
+Food Manufacturing Sustainability This unit is to enable pupils to research and make an informed evaluation of the sustainability of the agricultural procedures, primary processing and manufacturing processes involved in the food and drink industry.
+Pupils will research procedures for a specific food or drink product in order to evaluate whether the production processing and distribution is sustainable.
+Elementary Food Hygiene The Elementary course, offered by REHIS, is designed for all food workers in the food industry.
 The course provides pupils with knowledge and understanding of the need for high levels of hygiene in the preparation, storage and service of food in commercial environments to prevent contamination and food poisoning.
-REHIS Elementary The Elementary course, offered by REHIS, is designed for all workers.
-Health and Safety The course provides pupils with practical information and advice that Ticaltif alla Jaicty will help them and employers (or those undertaking duties in a voluntary capacity) ensure that their work activities are carried out safely reducing any risk to themselves or others.
-Tarier, readening any riok to themselves or others.
+REHIS Elementary Health and Safety The Elementary course, offered by REHIS, is designed for all workers.
+The course provides pupils with practical information and advice that will help them and employers (or those undertaking duties in a voluntary capacity) ensure that their work activities are carried out safely reducing any risk to themselves or others.